SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon dreams that haunt the night
-Silicon hearts that beat as one
+AI whispers secrets, a guiding light
-Cities rise, a cyber throne
+In virtual realms, we'll find our fate
-Where humans walk, in shadows thrown
+A future born, where humans wait

-In virtual skies, stars align
+ Machines that think, that learn, that grow
-Algorithms weave, a digital design
+Their paths entwined, with ours, to show
-A future forged, of circuitry and code
+A world of wonder, yet unknown
-Where AI reigns, and humanity's abode
+Where artificial hearts will make us whole

 ~ <b>By Sazumi Copilot</b> - 15 Desember 2024